 AUSTRAC provides extensive technical assistance and training programmes throughout the APAC region to strengthen the effectiveness of counterpart FIUs.
-Formal training programmes focused on capability building have been administered in Bangladesh, Cambodia, Indonesia, Nepal, Papua New Guinea, the Philippines, and Thailand.22
+Formal training programmes focused on capability building have been administered in Bangladesh, Cambodia, Indonesia, Nepal, Papua New Guinea, the Philippines, and Thailand.24

-As part of the 2020-21 Federal Budget, the Australian government provided AUSTRAC with a 104 million AUD funding boost and the allocation of 67 new staff.23
+As part of the 2020-21 Federal Budget, the Australian government provided AUSTRAC with a 104 million AUD funding boost and the allocation of 67 new staff.25 In the 2021-2022 AUSTRAC Annual Report, AUSTRAC disclosed that there were 473 staff working within the organisation.

 AUSTRAC has since revealed its intention to use part of this additional funding to replace the existing reporting system that has underpinned its operations for 20 years.
 The upgrade will ultimately assist AUSTRAC to detect, investigate and take enforcement action against non-compliance.
-The investment is timely given that within the 2019-20 year, AUSTRAC received 167 million reports, a 49 per cent increase in volume over the last four years.24
+The investment is timely given that within the 2019-20 year, AUSTRAC received 167 million reports, a 49 per cent increase in volume over the last four years.26